brunosduarte/project-web-crawler/docs/decisions/0009-sitemap-output.md

 ## Decision Outcome

-Chosen option: "Frontend", because Implementing a tree-type structure enhances the visualization and comprehension of data, offering a clear and intuitive overview.
-The results also can be exported to a default sitemap XML file.
+Chosen option: "Frontend", because Implementing a tree-type structure significantly enhances data visualization and comprehension, providing a clear and intuitive overview.
+Additionally, the system supports exporting results to a standard sitemap XML file.
+However, working with large datasets posed substantial challenges, especially when plotting the graph tree using D3.js.
+The application often crashed due to excessive memory consumption, in response, I invested numerous hours in refactoring and testing to achieve functionality.
+To efficiently handle huge datasets (>20K items), it is crucial to implement a streaming approach within the application.
+While this feature was not included in the prototype, it is a vital enhancement for achieving production readiness.